Court Etiquette in the Northern Territory

 - Address the magistrate or judge as ‘Your Honour’;

-- Turn off your mobile phone and do not just switch it to silent;
+- Turn off your mobile phone or switch it to silent;

 - Do not eat, drink, smoke or chew gum; and